akawork/aws-blue-green-deployment/README.md

     - After executing the script, the result will be like this:
     ![create key pair](docs/images/3-3-5.png)
   - Create “order_sb” schema.
-    - After successfully creating the SSH tunnel to the Database, connect to the MySQL database by using the following information:
+    - After successfully creating the SSH tunnel to the Database, connect to the MySQL database by using the following information: <br/>
-      <Hostname>: 127.0.0.1
+      <HOST_NAME>: 127.0.0.1<br/>
-      <Port>: 3307 (defined in the previous script)
+      <RDS_PORT>: 3307 (defined in the previous script)<br/>
-      <Username>: the DatabaseUser value input in the CloudFormation parameter
+      <DB_USERNAME>: the DatabaseUser value input in the CloudFormation parameter<br/>
-      <Password>: the DatabasePassword value input in the CloudFormation parameter
+      <DB_PASSWORD>: the DatabasePassword value input in the CloudFormation parameter<br/>
     - After connecting to the DB successfully, execute the script “create database order_db” to create the “order_db” schema.
     ![create key pair](docs/images/3-3-6.png)
     - Finally, ensure the database has the 2 required schemas which are “product_db” and “order_db” like the image above.
-- Centos
+- CentOS
   - **Step 1**: Run command: ssh -o StrictHostKeyChecking=no -i <KEYPAIR_FILE> -t ec2-user@<BASTION_PUBLICIP> "sudo yum install mysql -y"
-  - **Step 2**: Run command: ssh -o StrictHostKeyChecking=no -i <KEYPAIR_FILE> -t ec2-user@<BASTION_PUBLICIP> "mysql --host=<RDSENDPOINT> --protocol=tcp --port=3306 -u<Username> -p<Password> -e 'CREATE DATABASE IF NOT EXISTS order_db'"
+  - **Step 2**: Run command: ssh -o StrictHostKeyChecking=no -i <KEYPAIR_FILE> -t ec2-user@<BASTION_PUBLICIP> "mysql --host=<RDS_ENDPOINT> --protocol=tcp --port=3306 -u<DB_USERNAME> -p<DB_PASSWORD> -e 'CREATE DATABASE IF NOT EXISTS order_db'"

 ## 4. Smoke testing
 ### The application
-Accessing to the application website with address http://<PUBLICDOMAIN>/products, <PUBLICDOMAIN> is the value of the public domain name that used for mapping with the ALB DNS.
-E.g. http://<PUBLICDOMAIN>/products.
+Accessing to the application website with address http://<PUBLIC_DOMAIN>/products, <PUBLIC_DOMAIN> is the value of the public domain name that used for mapping with the ALB DNS.
+E.g. http://<PUBLIC_DOMAIN>/products.
 The application is successfully deployed when it can function as expected like calling the API successfully for retrieving data from database and displaying it or adding new data to the database.
 ![create key pair](docs/images/4-1-1.png)
  - **Product service:**
-   - **Step 1**: go to the site http://<PUBLICDOMAIN>/product-add, and add new record of the product then click on the button with icon save.
+   - **Step 1**: go to the site http://<PUBLIC_DOMAIN>/product-add, and add new record of the product then click on the button with icon save.
    ![create key pair](docs/images/4-1-2.png)
-   - **Step 2**: the site will be redirected to http://<PUBLICDOMAIN>/products, and new record added successfully will be displayed.
+   - **Step 2**: the site will be redirected to http://<PUBLIC_DOMAIN>/products, and new record added successfully will be displayed.
    ![create key pair](docs/images/4-1-3.png)
  - **Order service:**
    - **Step 1:** Click on the button with icon basket on the product data row.